its-lab/MoniTutor/README.md

 # icinga2 api setup
 ```

-After restarting the icinga daemon, the api is ready to receive commands.
+After restarting the Icinga daemon, the api is ready to receive commands.
 The
 password of the root user can be found in /etc/icinga2/conf.d/api-users.conf.
 **You need to copy the password** into the
 web2py/applications/monitutor/models/scheduler.py file.

-To verify that the API is working properly, execute the following command.
+To verify that the API is working properly, execute the following command:

 ```
 curl -k -s -u root:<password> 'https://localhost:5665/v1/objects/hosts' | python